abpanic/Task-Tracker/Building.md

 [Initial code]

 The initial code is just the scaffolding of the application, and it's okay not to have all the components functional in the first go.
-However, running the initial code in VSCode should launch the app, and that's precisely what happened.
+However, running the initial code in VSCode should launch the app, as we kick off and that's precisely what happened.

 ![screenshot 1]